 Given the showstopper of a space they've created with meagre ingredients – the triple-height restaurant atrium garlanded with trailing greenery was previously a crumbling courtyard used by police vehicles – it stands to reason that, in the kitchen, culinary crowd-pleasers will be created daily from the best of London's market-fresh produce.
-Executive chef Ashley Abodeely, an alumni of NoMads NY and LA, is overseeing proceedings – her menu features stand-out sharers (a seafood platter, a roast chicken for the table), some knowingly English nods (venison tartare, pea hummus, suckling pig) and plenty of metropolitan flair.
+Executive chef Micheal Yates is overseeing proceedings – his menu features stand-out starters (lemon-infused burrata, king crab tagliatelle), some knowingly English nods (Sunday roasts, smoked beef, suckling pig) and plenty of metropolitan flair.

 Breakfast is served from 8am until 11.
 Through the week last orders are called at 11:30pm but on Fridays and Saturdays the bars serve til 12:30am, and 10:30pm on Sundays.